MicheleOT/dio-http-cache/README.md

 ### The advanced

-1. **Custom your config by buildCacheOptions :**
+1. **Custom your config by buildCacheOptions:**

    1. **primaryKey:** By default, `host + path` is used as the primaryKey, and you can also customize it.

-   2. **subKey:** By default, query ( data or queryParameters) is used as subKey, and you can specify  the subKey when it's necessary, for example:
+   2. **subKey:** By default, query (data or queryParameters) is used as subKey, and you can specify the subKey when it's necessary, for example:

       ```dart
       buildCacheOptions(Duration(days: 7), subKey: "page=1")